slatedb/slatedb/docs/0001-manifest.md

   // The current compactor's epoch. uint64 compactor_epoch = 3;

-  // The most recent SST in the WAL that's been commpacted. uint64 wal_id_last_compacted = 4;
+  // The most recent SST in the WAL that's been compacted. uint64 wal_id_last_compacted = 4;

   // The most recent SST in the WAL at the time manifest was updated.